On this page

 - Learn safe lifting techniques, such as manual material handling and patient handling techniques

 - Be aware of your surroundings to avoid trips and falls.

 - Avoid or take frequent breaks from work that involves awkward physical positions.

-- Follow a recommended shift work pattern, and be aware of the hazards associated with shift work.
+- Follow a recommended shift work pattern, and be aware of the fatigue and other hazards associated with shift work.

 - Follow or establish safety procedures for working alone, or for avoiding working alone wherever possible.